 Maintenance and Public Infrastructure Improvements.
+Two members of the Joint Committee toured the downtowns and noted several areas in which maintenance was recommended.
 At the public engagement session, downtown business representatives also expressed a desire for the City to invest in maintenance, code enforcement and improvements to public infrastructure.
+Examples follow: